Agriculture in Palestine

-Agriculture in the State of Palestine is a mainstay in the economy of the State of Palestine.
+Agriculture in Palestine is a mainstay in the economy of Palestine.
 The production of agricultural goods supports the population's sustenance needs and fuels Palestine's export economy.
-According to the Council for European Palestinian Relations, the agricultural sector formally employs 13.4% of the population and informally employs 90% of the population.
-Over the past 10 years, unemployment rates in Palestine have increased and the agricultural sector became the most impoverished sector in Palestine.
-Unemployment rates peaked in 2008 when they reached 41% in Gaza.
+According to the Council for European Palestinian Relations, the agricultural sector formally employs 13.4% of the population and accounts for 90% of informal employment.
+In the late 2000s unemployment rates in Palestine increased, and the agricultural sector became the most impoverished sector in Palestine.
+Unemployment rates peaked in 2008 when they reached 41% in the Gaza Strip.